At a Glance

 Some stem bags take a more minimalist approach intended mainly for holding water bottles on day rides.
 Not these!
 Revelate’s roots are in long-distance expedition bikepacking.
 They’ve figured out how to squeeze every cubic millimeter of capacity out of this bag without making it bulky or unwieldy.

 In my opinion, the Revelate Mountain Feedbag nails the optimal size and shape for a stem bag.
 It’s tall enough to securely hold a water bottle (8 inches when the fabric top panel is open and extended, 6 inches when it’s cinched closed).
 It’s just wide enough (3.5 inches diameter) to dig around in for mid-ride snacks without threatening to hit my knees when I pedal.
-A middle layer of foam adds enough stiffness to give the bag some shape without making it a rigid cylinder.
-The foam also adds insulation to keep your water cool and your french fries hot, or whatever.
+A middle layer of foam adds enough stiffness to give the bag some shape without making it too rigid.
+The foam adds a bit of insulation to keep your water cool and your french fries hot, or whatever.

-The Mountain Feedbag has the roomiest pockets of any stem bag I’ve seen.
-Each side has a big mesh pocket perfect for holding small items while being able to see what’s in there.
+The Mountain Feedbag has the roomiest pockets of any stem bag I’ve tested or seen.
+Each side has a big mesh pocket perfect for holding small items with good visibility.
 The opening is slanted toward the front for easier access.
 The front of the bag has a single deep pocket with a drain hole in the bottom.
 I use these pockets for all kinds of tiny odds and ends: wrappers, chapstick, pepper spray, tools, and more.

-All three pockets use pleated fabric for extra capacity and an elastic top for security – just one of many places where this bag goes above and beyond.
+All three pockets use pleated fabric for extra capacity and an elastic top for security, examples of the many places where this bag goes above and beyond.
 It seems like an obvious feature once you see it, but many cheaper stem bags don’t have it.

 One-Handed Open / Close

-Revelate has early roots in the bikepack racing scene, where it’s critical to do as much as possible (eating, swapping layers, crying, even peeing – or so I’ve heard!) while riding.
+Revelate has early roots in the bikepack racing scene, where it’s critical to do as much as possible (eating, swapping layers, crying) while riding.
 Thus it’s no surprise that they’ve really nailed the one-handed open and close system on their feed bag.

 When you need to access the bag, simply pull the loop end toward you.
 To cinch it back up so your gummy bears don’t bounce out, pull the tab upward.
 They’ve even used subtly different cord for each so it’s easy to grab the right one.

 This brings me to one of very few things that aren’t perfect about this bag: when fully closed, the cord is long and bounces against my knee as I’m pedaling.
-Fortunately it’s easily solved by tucking the plastic tab into the front pocket or top of the bag.
+Fortunately this is easily solved by tucking the plastic tab into the front pocket or top of the bag.

 I’ve been impressed by the durability of every Revelate product I’ve used, and the Mountain Feedbag is no exception.
-After 2700 miles they show few signs of wear, and I expect them to keep chugging for thousands of miles more.
+After 4000 miles my bags show few signs of wear, and I expect them to keep chugging for thousands of miles more.
 The mesh pockets are slightly frayed in a couple places, but totally intact.
 Otherwise, they look like new (except dirtier).

 Handlebar straps seem to be a weak point on stem bags — I’ve seen them rip clear off a couple cheaper options — but Revelate’s burly stitching looks like it will hold a long time.

-I’ve put about 2700 miles on my pair of Revelate stem bags so far, and I’m a convert.
-It’s obvious that these bags were designed by bikepackers, tested by bikepackers, and revised by bikepackers until they’re nearly perfect.
+I’ve put about 4000 miles on my pair of Revelate stem bags so far, and I’m a big fan.
+It’s obvious that these bags were designed by bikepackers, tested by bikepackers, and revised by bikepackers to the point of being nearly perfect.

 Are they worth the money?
 If you have the money, then yes.
-I’m enjoying them a lot and definitely consider them the nicest of my collection in terms of form, function, and durability.
-They’re the stem bags I’ll keep choosing for my biggest rides while the others stay on the bike I use less often.
+I’m enjoying them a lot and definitely consider them the nicest of my stem bag collection in terms of form, function, and durability.
+They’re the stem bags I’ll keep choosing for my biggest rides while others stay on the bikes I use less often.

 That said, you can absolutely make do with a more affordable option.
 If you like the features of these bags but can’t stomach the price tag, check out the Moosetreks Stem Bag with similar features for a much lower price.
-It’s a lot less durable and is a shameless ripoff of Revelate’s bag, but I’m not going to judge you — money is money.
+It’s a lot less durable and it is a shameless ripoff of Revelate’s design, but I’m not going to judge you, money is money.

 There’s also the REI Co-op Junction Stem Bag, which gets high points for quality at an affordable price.
-I don’t find the design quite as intuitive or the mounting system as flexible, but it’s fairly durable.
+I don’t find the design quite as intuitive or the mounting system as flexible, but it’s been pretty durable in my testing so far.

 But if money isn’t tight, or even if it is but you plan to do a lot of riding with your stem bags, I think the Mountain Feedbag is worth the cost.
 It’s incredibly well-designed with long distance bikepacking in mind, and it will probably outlast most cheaper options.
 Now that I have mine, I wish I’d bought them earlier!